Workflow version 1.14.1

 Four tabs are displayed:

-- Report – This tab contains all approval Reports that have been created for Print Items contained in the Order Item.
+- Approvals – Contains all Approvals that have been created over time for Print Items in the Order Items.
+The creation of these print releases takes place elsewhere.

 - Additional Files – Any additional documents added to the Order Item are displayed here.
 You can also upload additional documents in this tab.